ethereum/consensus-specs/specs/beacon-chain.md

 For every slot `s` in the range `last_state_recalculation_slot - CYCLE_LENGTH ... last_state_recalculation_slot - 1`:

-* Let `total_balance_participating` be the total balance of validators that voted for the canonical beacon chain block at slot `s`.
+* Let `total_balance_participating` be the total balance of validators that voted for the canonical beacon block at slot `s`.
 In the normal case every validator will be in one of the `CYCLE_LENGTH` slots following slot `s` and so can vote for a block at slot `s`.
 * Let `B` be the balance of any given validator whose balance we are adjusting, not including any balance changes from this round of state recalculation.
 * If `time_since_finality <= 3 * CYCLE_LENGTH` adjust the balance of participating and non-participating validators as follows:
     * Participating validators gain `B // reward_quotient * (2 * total_balance_participating - total_balance) // total_balance`.
 (Note that this value may be negative.)